thomasgtaylor/how.wtf/content/post/2021-04-28-spread-operator-in-python.md

 categories:
 - programming
 date: 2021-04-28 01:00:00-04:00
-description: JavaScript provides a spread operator for unpacking elements of iterableobjects.
+description: JavaScript provides a spread operator for unpacking elements of iterable objects.
 The same functionality can be achieved in Python.
 tags:
 - python
 title: Spread operator in Python